-Video presentation on topic “FH: from experiences of lipd clinic to the international network” presented on behalf of ScreenPro FH Project by Prof. Richard Ceska at the International Conference on Internal Medicine 2016, held during OCT-31 to Nov-2, 2016 at, San Francisco USA.
+Video presentation on topic “FH: from experiences of lipd clinic to the international network” presented on behalf of ScreenPro FH Project by Prof. Richard Ceska at the International Conference on Internal Medicine 2016, held form October 31 to November 2, 2016 in San Francisco, USA.

 You can watch the video HERE.

 Richard Ceska, Michal Vrablik, Martina Vaclova, Tatjana Aleksicova, Lucie Votavova